Fancy-Raptor/PoEMotionSickness/README.md

 - Can I get rid of that weird shimmering by the health and mana globes?
 Clicking off the 'UIMask' shaders will remove the edge shimmer and show the ui how it would otherwise.
 Like I said, the lens distortion skews everything.

-- Why the bulgepinch, sharpening, and flashlight shaders?
+- Why the sharpening and flashlight shaders?
 Some common issues for people who suffer from motion sickness in games are lack of physical grounding for the character model and not enough emphasis.
-The spotlight and pinch at the feet are slight but help me out.
-The sharpening is more personal taste but it absolutely helps the visual clarity.
+The spotlight and sharpening are more a personal taste thing but it absolutely helps the visual clarity.

 Anyway, yeah, that's about all.
 Hopefully this helps somebody else! - Rap